 Veneers are a lifetime commitment, typically once a patient has veneers they will need future dentistry to maintain them (as they can fade and chip over time).
 The dentist will discuss whether you are suitable for this type of treatment and talk you through all the necessary considerations.

-Avoid – Over the counter whitening toothpastes and teeth whitening strips.
+Avoid – Over the counter whitening toothpaste and teeth whitening strips.

-“Whitening” toothpastes contain no active ingredient in enough dosage to have any whitening effect, similarly, whitening strips do nothing to change the internal pigment of teeth.
-Charcoal toothpastes are no better, despite them being the latest craze.
+“Whitening” toothpaste contains no active ingredient in enough dosage to have any whitening effect, similarly, whitening strips do nothing to change the internal pigment of teeth.
+Charcoal toothpaste is no better, despite them being the latest craze.
 At best these options may remove surface stains, but at worst they can damage your teeth and gums.